bjbraams/calendars/comp-fd/_includes/future.md

 **2025-06-02 to 05: [IUTAM Symposium on Nonlinear Dynamics of Systems and Structures for Green Energy Conversion (2025)](https://iutam.org/events/iutam-symposium-on-nonlinear-dynamics-of-systems-and-structures-for-green-energy-conversion "Focuses on nonlinear dynamics in green energy systems.
 Topics include vibrational energy harvesting, nonlinear structural dynamics, and computational modeling for renewable energy applications."), Senigallia, Italy**.

-2025-06-02 to 13: [Algorithms for Multiphysics Models in the Post-Moore\'s Law Era (2025)](https://sites.google.com/msu.edu/modeling-beyond-moore/ "This workshop focuses on algorithms for multiphysics models, covering numerical methods for coupled systems in the post-Moore’s Law era.
-Topics include scalable solvers, reduced-order modeling, and applications in fluid dynamics and materials, emphasizing computational efficiency."), Los Alamos, NM, USA.

 2025-06-02 to 13: [YITP International Molecule-Type Workshop on Hydrodynamics of Low-Dimensional Interacting Systems Advances, Challenges, and Future Directions (2025)](https://www.yukawa.kyoto-u.ac.jp/seminar/s53402?lang=en-GB "This workshop explores hydrodynamics in low-dimensional systems, focusing on fluid dynamics, quantum hydrodynamics, and computational modeling.
 Topics include transport properties, collective modes, and applications in condensed matter, emphasizing theoretical and numerical advancements."), Kyoto, Japan.

 2025-06-09 to 11: [12th International Conference on Adaptive Modeling and Simulation (ADMOS 2025)](https://admos2025.cimne.com/ "ADMOS 2025 focuses on adaptive modeling and simulation, covering mesh adaptation, error estimation, and multiscale methods.
 Topics include computational fluid dynamics, structural mechanics, and applications in engineering, emphasizing adaptive numerical techniques for complex simulations."), Barcelona, Spain.